| Home |

 a powerful, complex film, and Daniel is the one of the most memorable and fully-realized

-indigenous characters realized by a European film.
-Carlos Aduviri runs a film school in
+indigenous characters in a European-made film.
+Juan Carlos Aduviri runs a film school in

 Carla's Song, set in Nicaragua during the U.S. invasion in the 1980s).